By Kym Burke

 Begin by lying face down with your hands positioned just outside your shoulders.
 Gently press with your arms in order to first raise your head, then your chest, off the floor.
 Continue slowly pressing your spine into an extended position.
 Again, do not force the spine too aggressively into the extended position.
 Once you have achieved your full extension, hold for approximately one second then slowly return to the start position.
 Repeat 8-10 times.

 At One on One, we feel strongly that you should always train with purpose.
-Performing specific exercises that prepare you for the physical demands placed on the body while gardening will help you to feel more successful during, and significantly better afterwards!
-This week, talk with your trainer about incorporating some of the exercises mentioned above into your program, and get the most out of your time in the garden!
+Performing specific exercises that prepare you for the physical demands placed on the body while gardening or caring for your yard will help you feel more successful during, and significantly better afterwards!
+This week, talk with your trainer about incorporating some of the exercises mentioned above into your program, and get the most out of your time outdoors!